TEEDLab/CluEval/README.md

     in author name disambiguation.
 Scientometrics, 120(2), 661-681.
 <br />
 ## How to run files
+1. The code was implemented on Python 3.9.16.
+To run the code, make sure that numpy and pandas are installed.
+The version we used: numpy (1.22.4) & pandas (1.4.4).
+You can install them using pip.
+Type the following command in the terminal or command prompt:

+pip install numpy==1.22.4
+pip install pandas==1.4.4

-1. Download two files: 'CluEval.py' and 'metrics.py'.
+2. Download two files: 'CluEval.py' and 'metrics.py'.
 Make sure that they are located in the same directory. <br />
-2. Create a sub-folder named 'data' and put input files into it.
-You can use sample files provided in the data folder. <br/>
+3. Place your input files into the directory.
+You can use sample files provided in the data folder <br/>
-3. Make sure that numpy and pandas are installed.
-The version we used for running the code: numpy (1.22.4) & pandas (1.4.4)
 4. Run 'CluEval.py' file. <br />